 Icon Meaning

-1 Add a variable/variable set.
+4 Add a variable/variable set.

-× Delete variable/variable set.
+(× Delete variable/variable set.

 Rename variable set.

 E Convert variable to script.

 • Convert script variable to a plain variable.

-6 Display variable usage.
+€ Display variable usage.

 5 Default value for restoring the selected variable.

-Icon Meaning Fixes Shows patches with fixes.
-Optional features Shows all patches for optional features.
-8 Shows all patches that are cannot be applied to the synchronization project. ⊘ Shows all patches that are already applied to the synchronization project.
+Icon Meaning Solved issues Shows patches for solved issues. for Enhancements Shows all patches for new or changed features. € Shows all patches that are cannot be applied to the synchronization project.
+2 Shows all patches that are already applied to the synchronization project.